 Laptop | 200-250 | 200-250 |

 These are some general numbers just for reference, and you shouldn’t completely rely on them when choosing the best generator for your RV.
-You will need to consider the starting and running wattage of the equipment that will be actually running in your RV.
-Instead, we will use these figures to explain a couple of key things.
+You will need to consider the starting and running wattage of the equipment that will be running in your RV.
+Instead, we will use these figures to explain some essential things.

-Before going forward, we think we should clarify this starting and running wattage thing.
-This confuses a lot of newbies out there, and you should understand what the difference between them is.
+Before going forward, we think we should clarify the starting and running wattage thing.
+This confuses a lot of newbies, and you should understand the difference between them.

 Equipment almost always consumes much more power at startup than when running.
-Electric appliances need a lot of energy to start up, which is why startup wattage is higher than running wattage.
+Electric appliances need a lot of energy to start up, so startup wattage is higher than running wattage.

-This is a thing that you will need to consider when choosing a power generator.
-Even though the appliances won’t need as much power when running, your generator must be able to provide the necessary startup wattage to your appliances in order to turn them on.
+You will need to consider this when choosing a power generator.
+Even though the appliances won’t need as much power when running, your generator must be able to provide the necessary startup wattage to turn them on.

-This is why buyers are advised to base their decision more on the startup wattage rather than on the running wattage.
+This is why buyers are advised to base their decision on the startup wattage rather than the running wattage.

 Now, let’s get back to choosing generator wattage.

-Some people may think that to know the necessary generator wattage, you just need to add up the wattages of the equipment that your RV has.
-This is one way of going about choosing a power generator, but it is extremely inefficient.
+Some people may think that to determine the necessary generator wattage, you just need to add up the wattages of the equipment in your RV.
+This is one way of choosing a power generator, but it is extremely inefficient.

 Let’s consider the following example.
 Suppose your RV has these appliances: